 Users who have agreed to the mMedia Terms and Conditions are required to comply with the following Platform Policies or your mMedia account may be terminated.
 The Platform Policies may be modified by Millennial Media from time to time in its sole discretion.
 It is your responsibility to remain informed regarding the Platform Policies.
 All capitalized terms not otherwise defined in these Platform Policies will have the meaning given to such terms in the mMedia Terms and Conditions.

-The only Payment Method that Millennial Media accepts at this time is through PayPal.
-The current Payback Methods are PayPal or check.
+The Payment Method that Millennial Media accepts at this time is PayPal.
+The current Payback Methods are PayPal, ACH, wire or check.
 It may take up to thirty (30) days for Users to receive funds via the Payback Methods.

 If you are a Developer, a credit will be made available to you in the Funds tab in mMedia approximately fifteen (15) days after the last day of a given calendar month equal to the Net Revenue share you realized during that month (“Platform Credits”).
 During the approximately forty-five days (45) days between when your Platform Credit is made available to you and when it will be available to be paid out to you via your Payback Method (such approximately 45 day period the “Interim Period”), Platform Credits may only be used to purchase Campaigns.
 Any portion of the Platform Credit not used for a Campaign during the Interim Period will be paid out via Your Payback Method unless you choose otherwise.
 No payments will be issued for any amounts less than five hundred dollars ($500) for amounts paid by wire, fifty dollars ($50) for amounts paid by PayPal or ACH, and ten dollars ($10) for amounts paid by check (the “Payment Thresholds”).

-If you have Platform Credits available and choose to use them to purchase Campaigns, the Platform Credit that was most recently made available to you will be drawn down first followed by your next most recent Platform Credit(s) until your Platform Credits are completely drawn down.
+If you have Platform Credits available and choose to use them to purchase Campaigns, the next Platform Credit to be distributed will be drawn down first followed by the next Platform Credit(s) to be distributed until your Platform Credits are completely drawn down.
 If you don’t have Platform Credits you will have to pre-pay all applicable fees to purchase Campaigns.
 Such payments will only be drawn down if you have no Platform Credits available.
 Any payment or Platform Credit (“Payments”) remaining in your Funds in mMedia eleven (11) months after such Payments were first made available will be paid out to you via your Payback Method during the next applicable payment cycle.

 Millennial Media, Inc. Tax Information